 Some of species existing at Roşia Montană that are under a certain protection status represent an insignificant percentage from populations estimated at national level.
 The characterization of species from their habitat point of view exists in the species tables presented in the Biodiversity Chapter of the EIA Report and its annexes, although this is not a requirement imposed by the Habitats Directive.
-Due to the large amount of information, these tables are available in the electronic format of EIA.
-6,000 electronic copies of EIA Report presented on DVD/CDs have been disclosed to the public both in English and Romanian.
-Moreover, the EIA is also available on RMGC's website and on the websites of Ministry of Environment and Waters Management and Local and Regional Environment Protection Agencies of Alba, Cluj and Sibiu, etc.
+Given the large amount of information contained, these tables are available in the electronic format of the EIA.
+6000 DVD/CDs comprising the EIA Report have been made available to the public both in English and in Romanian.
+Moreover, the EIA is also available on RMGC's website as well as on the websites of the Ministry of Environment and Waters Management and of the Local and Regional Environment Protection Agencies of Alba County, Cluj County and Sibiu County, etc.

-From practical point of view, the low value of conservation of the impact area is also indirectly emphasized by the fact that there is no proposal to designate the area an SPA (aviafaunistic special protected area) and by the denial as unfounded of the proposal to designate the area as a pSCI area (sites of community importance).
+From practical point of view, the low value of conservation of the impact area is also indirectly emphasized by the fact that there is no proposal to designate the area a SPA (aviafaunistic special protected area) and by the denial as unfounded of the proposal to designate the area as a pSCI area (sites of community importance).